rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 ## 9. User interface and interaction (UI/UX)

-- Focused on clear and user-friendly UI and UX.
-As described in the user personas, simplicity was prioritized for casual and busy users.
-- Layout is clean, with intuitive card-based recipe display.
-- Color contrast and accessibility are being considered.
+Some of the points are focused.
+### UI
-- **Design theme**: The UI follows a warm and casual style, using soft background tones like `#f6f0e8` (a creamy beige) to reduce visual strain and create a cozy atmosphere.
+- **Design theme**: A warm and casual style, using soft background tones like a creamy beige to reduce visual strain and create a cozy atmosphere.
+Simplicity was prioritized for casual and busy users.
-- **Typography**: Readable and friendly fonts were selected (Quicksand and Poppins), helping to create an approachable feel for users of all ages.
-- **Layout**: Cards and sections are consistently spaced with large touch targets for clarity and mobile-friendliness.
-Recipe cards are displayed in a clean grid, with images and titles centered for balance.

-Some of the focused points are mentioned below.
+- **Responsive layout**: Layout adjusts fluidly for mobile, tablet, and desktop users.
+- **Form design**: Clearly structured fields with labels, spacing, and visual cues for required inputs.
+- **Color palette**: Warm and inviting tones (e.g., #f6f0e8 background) promote comfort and readability.
+Color contrast and accessibility are being considered.
+- **Typography**: Uses Quicksand and Poppins for a friendly, modern aesthetic.
+- **Recipe cards**: Consistent card-based layout with hover effect and fallback image if no URL is provided.

-### Login UX
+### UX
-- Users are greeted by a large, centered logo to establish the brand image.
-- Pressing **Enter** also triggers login, supporting keyboard-friendly navigation.
+- **Keyboard support**: Pressing **Enter** also triggers login, supporting keyboard-friendly navigation.
-- Error feedback is shown instantly if the name field is left empty, improving clarity.
+- **Instant error feedback**: Error messages appear immediately if the field is left empty, improving clarity.
-- A visually styled button with hover effects makes interaction feel responsive and enjoyable.
+- **Button interaction**: A visually styled button with hover effects makes interaction feel responsive and enjoyable.

-### Homepage UI
+- **Logo navigation**: Clicking the logo navigates back to the home page for quick access.
+- **Conditional action buttons**: "Edit" and "Delete" options only appear for recipes created by the logged-in user, avoiding confusion.